kabhinav/CarND-Advanced-Lane-Lines/writeup_report.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+For correctly identifying lane marking in project_video.mp4 I use `Line` class defined in  21st cell of the IPython notebook to keep track of the lane marking from previous frame.
+This also means that I don't need to apply the sliding frame search for lane on every frame of video.

 Here's a [link to my video result](./result_video.mp4)

 ---